-SIC - The code was developed by the Department of Labor to classify industries.
+SIC - The Standard Identification Classification (SIC) code was developed by the Department of Labor to classify industries.
 The codes only describe industries and do not describe occupations that people hold within those industries.
-As of 2002, the SIC codes are no longer used and have been replaced by the NAICS.
+While the NAICS has generally superseded usage of the SIC, some government agencies and departments still use the SIC code.